Last Updated on: 12th September 2023, 01:45 pm

 - Often out of stock

 - Doesn’t extend as high as other models

 How do you make a homemade climbing stick clip?

 The good news is that you can make your own clip device, and it’s essentially free.
 You just need a stick of some sort and some tape.
 There’s a Touchstone Climbing how to article you can check out for more info.

-Stick clipping is a great tool for climbers who want to stay safe.
+Finding the best stick clip is all about personal preference.
+It hinges on who you are, the kind of climbing you like to do, and the crag you finding yourself at.
 So, if you want to keep your dirtbag life in full swing, get yourself a stick and stay safe out there.